kadenscroggins/Python/README.md

 * [send_email.py](https://github.com/kadenscroggins/Python/blob/main/user-creation-utils/send_email.py) - Functions for sending emails via an email server

   As with other scripts, a lot of systems have been renamed, and information has been redacted so as to not expose any sensitive information.
 I also did not include any of the SQL scripts or email templates, as some of the information in those could be considered proprietary.

+---

+### [zoom_license_remover.py](https://github.com/kadenscroggins/Python/blob/main/zoom_license_remover.py) - A script that automatically removes Zoom licenses for users who are no longer elibile for them based on a query output.
+Uses Zoom groups as an allowlist, so anyone in any group keeps their license.